THE ROLE IT PLAYS IN THE MANUAL TREATMENT

 One of the things I’ve figured out in my years of dealing with Soft Tissue Injuries and tissue derangements, is that breaking FASCIAL ADHESIONS takes some humph.
 What I mean by this is that you might be seriously bruised when you leave my clinic (HERE).
 This is because it is my opinion that when it comes to breaking these areas of Fibrosis and Microscopic Scar Tissue, you are either breaking them or you aren’t (HERE).
 In other words, a whole lot of sub-threshold treatments do not equal one big treatment (see previous link).
 To be an “effective” treatment, it has to cause what’s known in the peer-reviewed literature as “TISSUE DEFORMATION“.

 Inflammation was mentioned earlier in this post (Dr. Langevin), and is a big deal.
-As I've shown you, we need A LOCAL INFLAMMATORY RESPONSE in order to get tissue to heal.
+As I’ve shown you, we need A LOCAL INFLAMMATORY RESPONSE in order to get tissue to heal.
 However, too much INFLAMMATION in the body for too long a time and you have a catastrophe on your hands (see INFLAMMATION LEADS TO SCAR TISSUE).
 This is why those of you with CHRONIC PAIN cannot rely on the medical standard of care (PAIN PILLS, NSAIDS, MUSCLE RELAXERS, ANTI-DEPRESSANT medications, and CORTICOSTEROIDS).
-While a short term local Inflammatory reaction is a necessary and vital part of the healing process, A SYSTEMIC INFLAMMATORY problem leads to any number of health problems including LEAKY GUT SYNDROME, AUTOIMMUNITY, a diminished ability to heal, not to mention CHRONIC PAIN.
+While a short term local Inflammatory reaction is a necessary and vital part of the healing process, A SYSTEMIC INFLAMMATORY problem leads to any number of health problems including LEAKY GUT SYNDROME, AUTOIMMUNITY, a diminished ability to heal, as well as CHRONIC PAIN — sometimes in the form of something called Central Sensitization (HERE)

 As a side note, you need to be aware that your symptoms might change or move after I work on you.
 This; especially true for those of you who have been dealing with the same old thing for who-knows-how-long, is exactly what we are looking for.
 However, the change can sometimes (and understandably) cause people to wonder what’s going on (or even to freak out a bit).
 To have a better understanding of what I am talking about here, simply take a look at my post on BULLSEYING.
 Now; let’s look at some studies on the relationship between Manual Therapies and Connective Tissue Healing.